Easy Instant Pot Beef Stew

 Sometimes thinking of side dishes can be the hardest part of dinner.
 Let me help you take the mental tax out and list a few of the things we like to eat with this:

 - sauteed or steamed green beans

-- roasted broccoli (roast in oven while reheating stew)
+- roasted broccoli (roast in the oven while reheating stew)

-- roasted brussels sprouts (roast in oven while reheating stew)
+- roasted brussels sprouts (roast in the oven while reheating stew)